VeerleDepestele/Trends_in_AI/les9_0_bias.md

 When using "Reweighing", each instance receives a weight according to its label and protected attribute (e.g., instances in the unprivileged group and positive label receive a higher weight, as this is less likely).
 In the training process of classification models, a higher instance weight causes higher losses when misclassified.

 ##### 5.1.2.2 sampling method: downsampling / upsampling
 Other sampling strategies include the removal of data points (downsampling)  or the addition of new data points (upsampling).
-Popular methods for upsamplig are oversampling for duplicating instances of the minority group  and the use of SMOTE .
-SMOTE does not duplicate instances but generates synthetic ones in the neighborhood of the minority group
+Popular methods for upsamplig are oversampling for duplicating instances of the minority group  and the use of SMOTE.
+SMOTE does not duplicate instances but generates synthetic ones in the neighborhood of the minority group.

 #### 5.1.3 pre-processing method: latent variables
 Latent variables describe the augmentation of training data with additional features that are preferably unbiased.